340th Rifle Division (Soviet Union): Case Blue

 In June, the 340th was in reserve in the Moscow Military District where it was assigned to the newly formed 5th Tank Army.
 The first Soviet tank armies were experimental and had one or more rifle divisions under command.
 By this time the division had been rebuilt to nearly full strength, with each rifle company averaging 120 – 140 men with 12 light machine guns each.
 The 911th Artillery Regiment was actually over-strength in 122mm howitzers, with 18 pieces instead of the authorized 12, but had only 12 76mm cannon against the authorized 20.

 The division went back into battle in Bryansk Front in July.
 On June 28, the northern part of the German summer offensive began, and was soon rolling towards Voronezh.
-General Martirosian took command of the 50th Rifle Corps on July 1, and he was replaced in command of the division by Col. Mitrofan Ivanovich Shadrin.
 On July 2 the Front commander, Lt.
 Gen. F.I.
 Golikov, transferred the 340th, as well as the 1st Guards Rifle Division, the 8th Cavalry Corps, and two tank brigades to back up 13th Army's defenses east of the city, although the division officially remained in 5th Tank Army.
 On July 6, 24th Panzer Division entered Voronezh almost unopposed, but by now the German VII Army Corps and XXXXVIII Panzer Corps had put themselves in a position where they were, in theory, vulnerable to encirclement.
 On Stalin's orders of the same date, 5th Tank Army began a counterstroke to accomplish just that.
 The 340th played a limited role in this attack, providing support on the right flank up to the Sukhaia Vereika River, then falling back relatively intact when the operation was shut down on July 14.